Birth control basics

-Women may be able to choose from a few sterilization options, including tubal ligation — a surgical procedure — and the Essure system, which permanently blocks the fallopian tubes.
+Women may choose a permanent sterilization method such as tubal ligation, a surgical procedure that cuts or permanently blocks the fallopian tubes.

 Sterilization is an effective method of birth control.
 The decision to pursue sterilization must be taken seriously, however.
 Although reversal is sometimes possible after vasectomy or tubal ligation, sterilization of any type is considered permanent.